 Before washing, fasten all the zips.
 All buttons, hook-and-loop fasteners and pull cords should be opened or loosened.
-Turn the product inside out – it is basically the inside that needs the laundry.
-If there are some persistent stains at the collar, you can apply some soap before laundering.
+Turn the product inside out – it is basically the inside that needs to be washed.
+If there are some persistent stains at the collar, you can apply some soap before washing.

 In the washer

 A major problem when washing down are the residues of the detergents.
 They clot the down after the laundry, which reduces the fill power and with it the thermal output.
 Because of this, you should rinse them properly.
 The washer should have a capacity of at least 6-7 kg.
 In the case of products with a particularly high volume, such as a winter sleeping bag, you should use a large washer.
 You should also wash only one product at a time.

 Choose a washing program for delicates or wools.
 These programs wash and rinse fabrics with a higher amount of water than the other programs.
 You should, however, not use a washing program for silks.
 These programs don’t have intermediate spin cycles, which are rather useful when washing down.

 If you want to make sure your sleeping bag or jacket stays in good shape, you should run the washing program another time, but this time without any detergent.
 This is a way to get rid of the last leftovers of detergent.
 If possible, you should spin your down product with 1000 to 1200 rpm before removing it from the washer.